 Cardiff is famous for being the city with more castles than anywhere else in the world, the most famous of these is the 2,000 year old Cardiff Castle, located in the heart of the city.

 Cardiff is nicknamed the “City of Arcades” due to its network of Victorian and Edwardian era arcades which have given Cardiff a reputation as one of the UK’s best shopping destinations.
 Here you’ll find dozens of independent shops and boutiques, cosy cafes and top-notch restaurants.

 Being just 2 hours away from London by train, Cardiff is definitely worth visiting as a day trip or an overnight stay.
-The Welsh capital is a more slower paced city yet is steeped in rich history, is by the sea and surrounded by stunning natural landscape.
+The Welsh capital is a slower-paced city yet is steeped in rich history, is by the sea, and is surrounded by stunning natural landscapes.
 Just be sure to get an early start to make the most of what this city has to offer!